Rauulll/toy_robot/README.md

 space, that is PLACE 1, 2, NORTH is an invalid command.
 All commands must be in uppercase, all lower and mixed case commands will be ignored.

+## How to test the application

+### NB:The application currently does not have functionalities to read from file.
+More on that later.
+###    Only `move`,`turn_right`, `turn_left` should be used for the application to return results.

+  1. Navigate to the `test.exs` file
+  2. Under the struct `%Robot{east: 0, north: 0, facing: :north}` edit your commands as shown below:
+    ```elixir
+    Robot.move
+    Robot.turn_left
+    Robot.move
+    Robot.turn_right.
+    IO.inspect
+    ```
+  3. Run `mix run test.exs` in the terminal to display the position and the direction is facing.